quicwg/base-drafts/draft-ietf-quic-http.md

 If an implementation wishes to advise its peer of this limit, it can be conveyed as a number of bytes in the `SETTINGS_MAX_HEADER_LIST_SIZE` parameter.
-An implementation which has received this parameter SHOULD NOT send an HTTP message header which exceeds the indicated size, as this will likely produce an error and could disrupt the entire connection if the peer reacts negatively.
+An implementation which has received this parameter SHOULD NOT send an HTTP message header which exceeds the indicated size, as the peer will likely refuse to process it.
 However, because this limit is applied at each hop, messages below this limit are not guaranteed to be accepted.

 ### Request Cancellation and Rejection {#request-cancellation}